Thursday, June 30, 2011

 As in the first, the creepy Carpenter-esque music and sense of suburban ghost town desolation and ever-immanent nightfall make up for all slack.
-And then there's the underlying mythos.... considering all the bizarre accoutrements of the funeral trade, you can imagine there being a hidden white room in the mortuary, where corpses are compacted for rebirth in a dimension where the gravity is much stronger, the colors morphed, and the winds relentless.
-The dimension when finally shown eerily resembles near-death experiences of the unlucky ones who miss the white light.
+And then there's the underlying mythos.... considering all the bizarre accoutrements of the funeral trade, you can really imagine there being a hidden white room in each mortuary where corpses are compacted for rebirth in a dimension where the gravity is much stronger.
+The dimension itself, with the colors morphed, and the winds relentless, is seen sparingly for max. effect and eerily resembles near-death experiences of the unlucky ones who miss the white light.
 Such people report their astral body/soul floating up to the white light and then being snatched by hands emerging from the dark shadows along the tunnel's sides, yanked into this prison of Hell, where untold despair is instilled and harvested as they march along a long trail through a desert-like plain led in front by a flying saucer that seems to be harvesting elements of their souls!
 Part Moses and Yaweh leading the Israelites through the wasteland, part literal hell.

 Whoa, hey!
 Too much?
-Then just enjoy this low key TERMINATOR-meets-EVIL DEAD thrill ride movie, with its periodic in-jokes (the name on one bag of cremation ashes is "Sam Raimi") and pretend you're in a car at a crumbling drive-in in the early 1980s, the world alive with youth, health, and bravado... all of which about to shortly crumble down around you, like the drive-in itself, until all that's left are ashes in an urn and an undead dwarf in a brown robe, texting furiously.
+Then just enjoy this low key TERMINATOR-meets-EVIL DEAD thrill ride movie, with its periodic in-jokes (the name on one bag of cremation ashes is "Sam Raimi") and pretend you're in a car at a crumbling drive-in in the early 1980s, the world alive with youth, health, and bravado... all of which about to shortly crumble down around you, like the drive-in itself, until your ashes are scattered to the wind at a sterile ceremony attended by an evil dwarf in a brown robe, texting furiously.
 A poor thing but thine own.